Skill Demand Index

 Which roles need Data Governance most:

-Data Analysis positions drive 40% of demand.
-Marketing and Other also frequently list Data Governance as a requirement.
-Skills commonly paired with Data Governance include SQL and Data Analysis.
+Data Analysis positions drive 53% of demand.
+Other and Marketing also frequently list Data Governance as a requirement.
+Skills commonly paired with Data Governance include SQL and Data Analytics.

 Depth Level Distribution